chengyilyu/chengyilyu.github.io/_pages/about.md

 Work in Progress
 ------
 * An Analysis of Quest Reward Programs, with Dan Zhang.
-* Assortment Optimization for an e-Commerce Platform and Third-Party Retailers, with Ozge Sahin and Dan Zhang.
+* Assortment Optimization for an E-Commerce Platform and Third-Party Retailers, with Ozge Sahin and Dan Zhang.

 Teaching Experience